jgjonsson/jgj-variational-monte-carlo/Project-1/Problem-1e/README.md

 # Results recreation

-This assumes the executables of 1g was built first.
-If not, build by
+All commands here assumes being run from the root of the Git repo.

+The executable for 1g needs to have been built.
+If not done, build it by
 ```
 make app=Project-1/Problem-1g/repulsive_hamiltonian
 ```

-Run the following chain of commands, from root directory of repo:
+To produce data run the following chain of commands (be aware the last two takes 1 hour+, and 10 hour+ respectively !!!):

 ```
 time bin/Project-1/Problem-1g/repulsive_hamiltonian.out 3 5 1000000 0.6